rickosborne/cascades/md/18-2-8-daybreak.md

 A loud crack and shriek of metal was accompanied by a shudder and the floor rolled out from under us.
 The passengers started screaming again as their carry-ons rained down on them from the shelves over their heads.

-Pamela fell into the arm rest of a seat and I fell on top of her, all while we continued to rotate.
+Pamela fell into the arm rest of a seat, then I fell on top of her, all while we continued to rotate.
 I rolled past her, over the heads of the passengers, and slammed into the starboard carry-on shelf, bags from the port shelf now falling on me as we passed ninety degrees.
 I threw a purse away from my face to see Pamela scrambling above me, desperate to gain purchase as we were almost upside down.
 She lost her grip, falling into the ceiling next to me.

-Her cheek struck a light fixture and her neck snapped to the side with an audible crack.
+Her cheek struck a light fixture and her face whipped to the side with an audible crack.
 I clung to the shelf, seeing her go limp and slide down toward the cockpit.
 I found myself screaming her name uncontrollably.